-Caution: For instructions about starting and stopping DMF and the mounting service in an HA environment, see SGI InfiniteStorage High Availability Using Linux-HA Heartbeat.
+Caution: For instructions about starting and stopping DMF and the mounting service in an HA environment, see the SGI HA documentation.

 service dmf stop

 - 2. If you have configured the run_copy_databases task, restore the files from the directory with the most recent copy of the databases that were in HOME_DIR to HOME_DIR/daemon or HOME_DIR/LS_NAME. - 3.
 If you have not configured the run_copy_databases task, reload an old version of the daemon or LS database.
 Typically, these will be from the most recent dump tapes of your filesystem. - 4.
 Ensure that the default JOURNAL_DIR/daemon_name (or JOURNAL_DIR/ls_name) directory contains all of the time-ordered journal files since the last update of the older database.